 Is Morningstar ETFInvestor worth the money?

 For ETF enthusiasts, yes—with caveats.
-At approximately $199/year, you get monthly analysis from Morningstar’s passive strategy experts and model portfolios demonstrating cost-efficient construction.
-However, most investors would get more value from the Morningstar Investor platform at $249/year, which includes full research tools and screeners.
+At $239/year, you get monthly analysis from Morningstar’s passive strategy experts and model portfolios demonstrating cost-efficient construction.
+However, most investors would get more value from the Morningstar Investor platform at $249/year — just $10 more — which includes full research tools and screeners.
 ETFInvestor is worth it if you specifically want curated newsletter content over a research platform.

 What are the best alternatives to Morningstar ETFInvestor?

 The best alternative depends on your needs.
-For a full research platform with ETF tools, Morningstar Investor ($249/year) offers more functionality for $50 more.
+For a full research platform with ETF tools, Morningstar Investor ($249/year) offers dramatically more functionality for just $10 more.
 For dividend-focused investing, Morningstar DividendInvestor provides similar newsletter format with income focus.
-For mutual fund coverage, Morningstar FundInvestor ($170/year) is the direct equivalent.
+For mutual fund coverage, Morningstar FundInvestor ($170/year) covers the mutual fund equivalent.
 For stock picks instead of ETFs, Motley Fool Stock Advisor ($99/year) has a verified track record.

 Morningstar ETFInvestor vs Morningstar Investor: Which is better?

 Morningstar Investor is better value for most people.
-At $249/year versus ETFInvestor’s ~$199/year, the Investor platform includes full ETF screeners, portfolio analysis tools, analyst reports, and interactive research capabilities.
+At $249/year versus ETFInvestor’s $239/year, the Investor platform includes full ETF screeners, portfolio analysis tools, analyst reports, and interactive research capabilities for just $10 more.
 ETFInvestor is only better if you specifically prefer a curated newsletter format over a self-directed research platform—you want content delivered rather than tools to explore.

 How do I cancel Morningstar ETFInvestor?